You are here

 - MSN and Post-Graduate Certificate

-Successful students in this advanced practice program must have a strong medical-surgical clinical foundation.
+Successful students in this advanced practice program must have a strong medical-surgical clinical foundation as many of the patients in this population have medial comorbidities.
 Applicants must have a minimum of at least one year of neuro or medical/surgical nursing experience.
-Additional mental health and substance abuse nursing is helpful but not necessary for entrance to this program.
+Additional mental health and substance abuse nursing experience is helpful but not necessary for entrance to this program.
 At the time of application, students must have a current BLS certificate and maintain it throughout the program of study.

 Students are encouraged to submit recommendations from mentors or colleagues who can speak to their preparedness for graduate-level education and advanced clinical practice.
 Recommendations submitted by physicians, nurse managers, advanced practice nurses and other nursing leaders are required.